 Organize Your Kitchen for Cooking and Eating

-- Ask your doctor or nurse where you can get these books.
+- Use large-print cookbooks.
+Ask your doctor or nurse where you can get these books.

-- Use caulking, raised rubber, or plastic dots to mark the "on" and "bake" on the dials of your stove, oven, and toaster.
+- Use caulking, raised rubber, or plastic dots to mark the settings on the controls of your stove, oven, and toaster.

 - Store food in specific containers.
-Mark them with a Braille label.
+Mark them with Braille labels.

-Keep medicines organized in a cabinet so you know where they are.
-Follow these tips to make sure you are taking the correct medicine and the correct dose:
+- Keep medicines organized in a cabinet so you know where they are.

 - Label medicine bottles with a felt tip pen so you can read them easily.